ServiceNow/Fast-LLM/README.md

 #### Prerequisites

-- A working [Kubernetes](https://kubernetes.io/) cluster with at least 4 DGX nodes with 8 A100-80GB or H100-80GB GPUs each.
+- A [Kubernetes](https://kubernetes.io/) cluster with at least 4 DGX nodes with 8 A100-80GB or H100-80GB GPUs each.
 - [KubeFlow](https://www.kubeflow.org/) installed.
 - Locked memory limit set to unlimited at the host level on all nodes.
 Ask your cluster admin to do this if needed.